Twitter stops counting @ Replies towards its 140 characters on web and mobile

 The company wants to eliminate the use of the dot, but it doesn’t seem like that functionality will actually break down entirely.
 After all, if you choose to start a new tweet with a dot followed by an @ mention, they’ll still see it as will everyone who follows you.

 Third-party developers should be ready for this change, as Twitter communicated with them in May.
 However, we will need to wait until it rolls out publicly to see which developers then update their apps for this shift.
-(Tweetbot’s app is not ready, we confirmed with developer Paul Haddard, who says he’ll test this after it’s live and release updates in the future.)
+(Tweetbot’s app is not ready, we confirmed with developer Paul Haddad, who says he’ll test this after it’s live and release updates in the future.)

 The change to replies marks an end of an era for Twitter.
 The company helped to popularize this format and bring it into the mainstream.
 Today, using the “@” symbol to mention someone is supported across a range of services, including Facebook, Instagram, Tumblr, LinkedIn, Slack, and even Outlook, among others.